particle-iot/docs/src/content/datasheets/asset-tracking/tracker-one.md

 There are several options for powering the carrier board:

 The **MCU USB** connector (USB-C).
 If using a laptop with a USB-A to USB-C cable and a 500 mA USB port, you should also use the LiPo battery.
-With an true USB-C port and table, or a 2A tablet charger, you can power only by USB.
+With an true USB-C port and cable, or a 2A tablet charger, you can power only by USB.

 The **VIN** connector (5-30 VDC).
 This is useful with an external power supply.
 VIN is also available on the M8 connector.